upggr/ielko-microtrader/README.md

 Strategy has been tested with dodge and does make profit, but slowly.

+Requirements :
+1. A php server.
+This could be a webserver ot just on windows a portable php enviroment or even php for windows. http://windows.php.net/ All this needs is a way to run "php index-cli.php strategy1" from the command line in any platform or index.php?strategy=strategy1 from a web-browser.
+2. This repo.
+You can just do a "git pull https://github.com/upggr/ielko-microtrader.git" on any folder in any platform, if you have git installed.
+Or just download this repo in a folder.
+I suggest you use git, so you can then do a "git update" as this project is constantly updated with new features and fixes!

 Installation :
 1. Clone this repo on your php server (locally or remotely).
 2. Rename config_sample.php to config.php and add your cryptopia api and secret